 Alameda Botanic Gardens, March 2017.
 The plant life is staggering, with a mix of native species as well as those brought in from abroad.
 There are dragon, palm, pine and wild olive trees, Chinese hibiscus shrubs and all manner of cacti.
 Here and there, you’ll see signs warning you to steer clear of the pine processionary caterpillars!
 Apparently just the lightest of touches will cause great irritation to the skin.

 Alameda Botanic Gardens, March 2017.
 The gardens also provide choice angles of The Rock Hotel, Gibraltar’s most famous and distinguished lodgings.
 You’d be looking at around 160 quid a night, but then the rooms do have sea views and you’ll have access to a swimming pool, gym, and the gorgeous empire style terrace where you can presumably sip cocktails alongside grizzled old mustachioed naval captains.
-Built by the fantastically named John Crichton Stuart, the 4th Marquess of Bute in 1932, the hotel has welcomed a host of A-list guests, including Winston Churchill, President Eisenhower, Sean Connery and John Lennon and Yoko Ono, who exchanged their marriage vows in one of the suites.
+Built in 1932 by the fantastically named John Crichton Stuart, the 4th Marquess of Bute, the hotel has welcomed a host of A-list guests over the years, including Winston Churchill, President Eisenhower, Sean Connery, John Lennon and Yoko Ono, who exchanged their marriage vows in one of the suites.

 For more on my Gibraltar discoveries, have a look at My 5s on Gibraltar Town, The Upper Rock Nature Reserve and The Mediterranean Steps.
 You might also like my Top 5 on La Línea de la Concepción, the low-key Spanish town known as The Gateway to Gibraltar.